 Dental implants are an option to replace missing teeth and provide a fixed solution to removable dentures.
 Dental implants are natural-looking replacement teeth that are fixed in the jaw.
 Implant treatment can correct the most troublesome cases associated with missing teeth and ill-fitting dentures.
 Many patients believe that dental implants look more aesthetically pleasing and make it easier to enjoy their favorite foods without tenderness.
 At NW Heights Dental, we offer Dental Implants to help give you the smile you deserve.

 What Are Dental Implants?

-An artificial tooth root made of zirconium or titanium, an implant is surgically placed into the jawbone to support tooth-replacement structures such as crowns, bridges and dentures.
+An artificial tooth root made of zirconium or titanium, an implant is surgically placed into the jawbone to support tooth-replacement structures such as crowns, bridges, and dentures.
 While the implant mimics the root of the tooth, the replacement structure looks and feels just like a natural tooth, providing patients with a permanent solution that replicates the fit and feel of natural teeth.

 Dental implants have many benefits over other tooth-replacement methods.
-From enhanced beauty to preservation of other teeth, the benefits far outweigh any negatives.
+From enhanced beauty to the preservation of other teeth, the benefits far outweigh any negatives.